ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/data-subscriptions/advanced-topics/subscription-with-revisioning.dotnet.markdown

 ﻿# Revisions support
----

-{NOTE: }

 Data subscription supports subscribing not only on documents, but also on all their revisions.
-Revision support should be defined in the subscription, it also requires revisions to be configured on the colleciton in question.
+Revision support should be defined in the subscription, it also requires revisions to be configured on the collection in question.
 While regular subscriptions process single documents, subscription on documents revisions processes pairs of subsequent document revisions.
 Such functionality allows keeping track of each change that was performed on a document, and even to compare two subsequent versions of a document.
 Both document revisions are accessible in the filtering and the projection process.